-Figure 68.
-[Instrument Schedule page]
+Figure 63.
+Instrument Schedule page

-- 2 [[Create the [Instrument Schedule].
+- 2 Create the Instrument Schedule.
 You do not have to program events for every day.
-For example, you can program the GC to sleep on Friday evening, then wake on Monday morning, keeping it continuously at operating conditions during weekdays. - a [[Enter a Wake Time for each desired day.
-Use the corresponding drop-down list box to specify AM or PM.] - b [Enter a Sleep Time for each desired day.
-Use the corresponding drop-down list box to specify AM or PM.] - c [Choose Set Wake Method for each desired day, as applicable.
+For example, you can program the GC to sleep on Friday evening, then wake on Monday morning, keeping it continuously at operating conditions during weekdays. - a Enter a Wake Time for each desired day.
+Use the corresponding drop-down list box to specify AM or PM. - b Enter a Sleep Time for each desired day.
+Use the corresponding drop-down list box to specify AM or PM. - c Choose Set Wake Method for each desired day, as applicable.
 This will cause the Wake method to be run when the GC wakes on the selected days.
-See ["Wake and condition methods"].] - d [[Choose Set Sleep Method for each desired day, as applicable.
+See "Wake and condition methods". - d Choose Set Sleep Method for each desired day, as applicable.
 This will cause the Sleep method to be run prior to the GC going to sleep on the selected days.
-See ["Sleep methods"].]]]]] - 3 [[Scroll to the Scheduler Options area.
-See [Figure 69].]]
+See "Sleep methods".